PaperMC/Starlight/TECHNICAL_DETAILS.md

 ### Skylighting in Starlight
 Starlight will simply start from one block above the highest non-empty chunk section and try to "propagate" skylight downwards.
-The logic is fairly simple, skylight source can propagate through a block if its opacity is 0 (like air or glass) and the block is not conditionally opaque (does it need to check its shape to see if lighting can pass) in the +y direction on the block.
+The logic is fairly simple: skylight source can propagate through a block if its opacity is 0 (like air or glass) and the block is not conditionally opaque (does it need to check its shape to see if lighting can pass) in the +y direction on the block.
 From there it will just shove all the